Yamini2001/LeetCode-Solutions/README.md

   ## Maximise Happiness of Selected Children
   Return the maximum sum of the happiness values of the selected children you can achieve by selecting k children.

+  ## Minimum Penalty for a Shop
+  Return the earliest hour at which the shop must be closed to incur a minimum penalty.